quickwit-oss/quickwit/docs/deployment/kubernetes/glasskube.md

 ---
-title: Glasskube
+title: Install Quickwit with Glasskube
+sidebar_label: Glasskube
 sidebar_position: 3
 ---

 [Glasskube](https://glasskube.dev) is a package manager for Kubernetes that empowers you to effortlessly install, upgrade, configure, and manage your Kubernetes cluster packages, all while streamlining repetitive and cumbersome maintenance tasks.

-# Install Quickwit using Glasskube

 ## Requirements